dbylen/efd/05-storytelling/index.md

 Sometimes when I get a new project I struggle a lot.
 That's why I wanted to share my journey & what I've learned while struggling.

 ## What is creativity?
-„Creativity is the process of using imagination and original thinking to produce something new or innovative.“
+“Creativity is the process of using imagination and original thinking to produce something new or innovative.“

 Okay, but it's only according to Chat GPT.
 Let's have a humans POV.